-The resistance can be increased by adjusting the tracks’ incline or reduced by setting them lower.
+The resistance can be increased by adjusting the tracks’ incline to a higher position or reduced by setting them lower.
 The resistance settings range between 6 and 26 degrees, and 6 to 54 percent of the user’s body weight.

 This one machine can take care of all of your fitness needs, along with those of your entire family.